 TRAINING_FIELD is L-CEF of the waveform transmitted in the primary channel.

-TIME_OF_DEPARTURE_ACCURACY_TEST_THRESH is 80 ns.
+TIME_OF_DEPARTURE_ACCURACY_TEST_THRESH is set to aDMGTimeOfDepartureAccuracyThresh.

 Editor: introduce changes on p 474, line 5 and 9 as specified below

 The Time of Departure accuracy test evaluates TIME_OF_DEPARTURE against aTxPHYTxStartRMS and aTxPHYTxStartRMS against TIME_OF_DEPARTURE_ACCURACY_TEST_THRESH as defined in Annex P with the following test parameters: